Definition of Rhyme

 - Assonance or Slant Rhyme exists in words having the same vowel sound e.g. kill and bill, wall and hall, shake and hate etc.

-- Consonance exist words having the same consonant sound e.g. rabbit and robber, ship and sheep
+- Consonance exist in words having the same consonant sound e.g. rabbit and robber, ship and sheep

 - Alliteration or Head Rhyme refers to matching initial consonant sounds e.g. sea and seal, ship and short etc.